Enterprise Architecture

 Building in the Digital Age

-1. Information technology (IT) has undergone a fundamental change in recent decades.
-IT is no longer simply a technical function of certain business areas, but something that affects all activities of an organization.
+1. Information technology (IT) has undergone a fundamental transformation in recent decades.
+IT is no longer merely a technical function within certain business areas, but rather something that affects all of an organization’s activities.

-It has been questioned whether enterprise architecture is still relevant, but the truth is that its role has simply expanded.
-Instead of being just a structural alignment, it now governs everything you buy, borrow and build.
-Twenty-six percent of wasted IT budget is spent on application portfolio mismanagement, and another 25 percent on investments that don't realize their expected value, making enterprise architecture essential to the future of enterprises.
+Some have questioned whether enterprise architecture is still relevant, but the truth is that its role has simply expanded.
+Rather than being merely a structural framework, it now governs everything you buy, borrow, and build.
+Twenty-six percent of wasted IT budgets is spent on poor application portfolio management, and another 25% on investments that fail to deliver their expected value, making enterprise architecture essential to the future of businesses.

-Let's take a closer look at what these "pillars" of today's enterprise architecture mean.
+Let’s take a closer look at what these “pillars” of today’s enterprise architecture entail.

 1. Enterprise Architecture Management

-To achieve this, enterprise architects need constant access to dynamic data and faster information gathering tools.
-They need to see real-time dashboards that provide oversight on the current condition of the IT landscape to make quick recommendations for change.
+To achieve this, enterprise architects need constant access to dynamic data and faster reporting tools.
+They need to view real-time dashboards that provide oversight of the current state of the IT landscape so they can make quick recommendations for changes.

 1. SaaS Contract Management

-Since enterprise architects already manage their organization's non-SaaS software portfolio, it makes sense that they also manage oversight of the organization's other toolsets.
-According to Gartner, SaaS spending is expected to reach $195 billion by 2023, so controlling your SaaS spend is becoming an essential discipline.
+Since enterprise architects already manage their organization’s non-SaaS software portfolio, it makes sense for them to also oversee the organization’s other tool sets.
+According to Gartner, SaaS spending is expected to reach $195 billion by 2023, so controlling your SaaS expenses is becoming an essential discipline.

 1. Value Chain Management

-This discipline enables enterprise architects to support engineers in software vulnerability remediation and license compliance.
-It is a new role for enterprise architects, but it is still within their purview, due to their oversight in software analytics.
+This discipline enables enterprise architects to support engineers in addressing software vulnerabilities and ensuring license compliance.
+While this is a new role for enterprise architects, it remains within their scope of work, given their oversight of software analytics.

-In closing, automating end-to-end transparency of software delivery and providing relevant technical information with platforms like LeanIX has never been more critical for the future.
-Delivering the key building blocks and adding solutions such as availability, building on modern technologies, transparent performance monitoring, integrated security and compliance.
+In conclusion, automating end-to-end transparency in software delivery and providing relevant technical information through platforms like LeanIX has never been more critical for the future.
+By addressing the key pillars and incorporating solutions such as availability, building on modern technologies, transparent performance monitoring, built-in security, and compliance.

-Meet Santiago Lasso from our Enterprise Architecture team and start the digital transformation!
+Meet Santiago Lasso from our Enterprise Architecture team and get started on your digital transformation!

 Articles: